Nakiami/mellivora/README.md

 ### Installation

+You can find more detailed setup instructions in "install/README.md".
+In short:

 - Download to any directory, say: "/var/www/mellivora/".
 - Create an Apache VHost and point DocumentRoot to "htdocs/".
 An example Apache config can be found in the "install/" directory.
 - Create a database and import the structure from "install/db.sql".
 Import country list from "install/countries.sql".